 Conclusion

-Your header hierarchy plays a crucial role in both SEO and user experience.
-Research shows that pages with a clear H1–H2–H3 structure rank 12% higher and provide a smoother flow for users.
-On the other hand, skipping levels, using multiple H1 tags, or misusing headers for visual purposes can confuse both search engines and visitors.
+Your header hierarchy plays a real role in both SEO and user experience.
+A clear H1–H2–H3 structure gives search engines an outline of your page and gives readers a way to scan it.
+Skipping levels, using multiple H1 tags, or misusing headers for visual purposes confuses both.
+Formatting some headers as questions can also improve your chances of landing featured snippets.

 Here are a few key takeaways: